 Since launching our own brand of Gael Force Antifouling over five seasons ago, we continue to receive excellent feedback from a range of boat owners across the UK.
-It is a copper based, economical (cruising grade) self-eroding antifouling with a proven performance within a wide variety of UK conditions and many European locations.
+It is a copper-based, economical (cruising grade) self-eroding antifouling with proven performance within a wide variety of UK conditions and many European locations.

 It is best known for creating less ‘build-up’ than many traditional antifoulings – a revelation to some given the value of this product.
 It is best suited to GRP, Wood, Steel and Ferro-Cement as well as use on drying moorings.
 It is not suitable for aluminium or galvanised surfaces.

 Find out what our customers have been saying about our antifouling over the years.

 Sandy G (14/01/2015):